 I’ve been considering recently how to profit from Key Demographic Trends, including aging of the population, millennials, immigration, environmental, sustainable and governance (ESG) investing, and technology.

 I believe that these five trends will dramatically change the face of our nation and offer tremendous investment opportunities in the next few years.
+Almost no segment of our lives, from how we work and retire to where and how we live, will be untouched by these changes.
 I plan to further investigate these trends in my upcoming Wall Street’s Best Investments issues, providing a selection of investing ideas—starting with the potential to profit from the aging of the population.

 Find out which dividend stocks to buy today for high dividends with low risk in this FREE Special Report: Cabot's 5 Best Dividend Stocks.

 Chief Analyst Tom Hutchinson has a long track record of successfully building wealth and providing a high income for his private and corporate clients.
 Now you can benefit from his decades of experience—FREE!

 We Have Never Been Older!

 Here are some interesting facts about the graying of not just America, but the world:

 1. By 2040, the number of people older than 65 is expected to increase to 21.7% of the U.S. population, up from 14.9% in 2015.